ViVolf/hiragunner/README.md

 __Description:__ This is my first Pet project written in React JS, it is a set of mini games for training knowledge of the Japanese syllabary alphabet (Hiragana and Katakana).
 It was created in order to understand the structure of the basics of React JS, and also because I was learning this alphabet then - so in essence I was combining pleasant with the useful.

-❗ <strong>Important: </strong> Since this was my first project, now I myself don’t like how it’s written: unintuitive logic, useRef is not used, not enough component decomposition, not enough adaptability.
+❗ <strong>Important: </strong> Since this was my first project, now I myself don’t like how it’s written: unintuitive logic, useRef is not used (will change in future)
 This project is always in my heart, so when I find the strength, I will redo most of the problematic things in it.

 ### There are 3 types of mini-games to choose from: